Last updated May 2023

-Next and REISS are joint data controllers of your data which means we are jointly responsible for deciding how and why your personal information is used.
+NEXT and REISS are joint data controllers of your data which means we are jointly responsible for deciding how and why your personal information is used.
 We’re both also responsible for making sure it is kept safe, secure and handled legally when we are processing it.
 We operate to the highest standards when protecting your personal information and respecting your privacy.

-- Right to rectification – If you think any of your personal information that we hold is inaccurate, you have the right to request it is updated.
+Right to rectification – If you think any of your personal information that we hold is inaccurate, you have the right to request it is updated.
 We may ask you for evidence to show it is inaccurate.

-- Right to erasure (also known as the Right to be Forgotten) and the Right to restriction of processing – You have the right to request that we stop processing, or delete, all of your personal information that we hold.
+Right to erasure (also known as the Right to be Forgotten) – You have the right to request that we delete your personal information that we hold.

-- Rights with regards to automated decision making, including profiling – We sometimes use your personal information to make decisions by automated means.
+Rights with regards to automated decision making, including profiling – We sometimes use your personal information to make decisions by automated means.
 This involves us analysing your account activity including applications, orders, payments etc. We do this to confirm your identity, prevent and detect crime, and lend responsibly.
 This automated decision making is necessary if you would like to continue to shop with us online.
-You have a right to reject automated decisions but it may mean that you can only shop with us in our stores.
+You have a right to reject automated decisions, but it may mean that you can only shop with us in our stores.

-- Right to withdraw Consent – Where we are relying on your consent for processing you can withdraw or change your consent at any time.
+Right to withdraw Consent – Where we are relying on your consent for processing you can withdraw or change your consent at any time.

 The above rights may be limited in some circumstances, for example, if fulfilling your request would reveal personal information about another person, if you ask us to delete information which we are required to have by law, or if we have compelling legitimate interests to keep it.
 We will let you know if that is the case and will then only use your information for these purposes.
 You may also be unable to continue using our services if you want us to stop processing your personal information.

 We will only ever process your information if we have a lawful basis to do so.
-The lawful bases we rely on are;
+The lawful bases we rely on are:

-- Contract – This is where we process your information to fulfil a contractual arrangement we have made with you.
+Contract – This is where we process your information to fulfil a contractual arrangement we have made with you.

-- Consent – This is where we have asked you to provide explicit permission to process your data for a particular purpose.
+Consent – This is where we have asked you to provide explicit permission to process your data for a particular purpose.

-- We use your account information plus your chosen delivery address details to; deliver your purchases and keep you informed of their status, and to process any returns including (where appropriate) collecting the item from you.
+We use your account information plus your chosen delivery address details to; deliver your purchases and keep you informed of their status, and to process any returns including (where appropriate) collecting the item from you.

-- Our chosen payment processors store your payment card details at your request to speed up your checkout in the future.
+Our chosen payment processors may store your payment card details at your request to speed up your checkout in the future.

 To provide you with access to an account (Contract)

-- To register an account with us we capture information such as your name, contact and delivery information, and a password to protect your account (account information).
+To register an account with us we capture information such as your name, contact and delivery information, and a password to protect your account (account information).
 We use the same information on an ongoing basis to manage and provide secure access to your account, and provide you with the services you request.

-To provide customer service to you (Legitimate interest)
+To provide customer service to you (Legitimate Interest)

-- We record calls and keep correspondence (customer service records) when you contact our customer service teams or interact with us on social media.
-We use these customer service records to manage your queries or complaints effectively, for quality monitoring and to continually improve our services.
+We record calls and keep correspondence (customer service records) when you contact our customer service teams or interact with us on social media.
+We use these customer service records to manage your queries or complaints effectively, for quality monitoring and to continually improve our services

 To personalise and improve your experience when you shop (Legitimate Interest)